is a 2011 dramedy film, directed by Alexander Payne

 The film provides examples of:

-Aloha Hawaii: Played with; although there's lots of beautiful scenery (it's still Hawaii), it mainly focuses on the people who actually live there, for whom life isn't always like what the tourists would expect.
+- Aloha, Hawaii!: Played with; although there's lots of beautiful scenery — it is Hawaii, after all — it mainly focuses on the people who actually live there, for whom life isn't always like what the tourists would expect.

-Beware the Nice Ones: Cousin Hugh is a friendly and nice guy (he's played by Beau Bridges).
+- Beware the Nice Ones: Cousin Hugh is a friendly and nice guy played by Beau Bridges.
 He also makes it clear that if Matt doesn't sell the land, he will come after him legally.
 Matt even Lampshades this in his narration: